 4. Install package using pip on CentOS 7

-Once you are ready to install specific package you can use the following command:
+Once you are ready to install a specific package you can use the following command:

 pip install package_name